BarretoNV/BarretoNV/README.md

 - 👯 I’m looking to collaborate on projects and creative ideas.
 - 🤔 I’m looking for help with oportunities to work and learn even more!
 - 💬 Ask me about anything!
-- ⚡ Fun fact: I can speak portuguese and english, i can undestand spanish and i am learning french at the moment!
+- ⚡ Fun fact: I can speak portuguese and english, i can undestand spanish and i am learning french at the moment! :fr:
 - ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 :brazil:/🇵🇹
 - 🔭 Atualmente estou aberto para trabalhos!